DeuteriumDev/dt-srm/README.md

 # GraphTable

 This is graph table (the name needs work).
-It's a CMS / ERP for low volume, high complexity sales teams that needs customizable BPM workflows for their product(s).
+It's a DMS / ERP for low volume, high complexity sales teams that needs customizable BPM workflows for their product(s).
 The goal is to streamline and simplify sales process' into something (no-code) programmable and fault tolerant.

 ## Infrastructure